Tarabaman

 • Tarabaman Rise - Began airing late 0096, finished May 0097, with a movie set to release in July.
 Rise is a retelling of R, suggesting that reimaginings of the R-verse trilogy are coming.

-• Tarabaman Inferna - Set to begin airing August 0097.
+• Tarabaman Inferna - Aired 0097-98.
 Tarabaman Inferna, as expected, takes place in the same universe as Rise, but rather than being set on the moon like Luna, R takes place on Mars.
-Unlike Luna, Inferna is not filmed on location.
-Prerelease footage suggests filming mostly takes place in Nouvelle Tokyo.
+Unlike Luna, Inferna is not filmed on location, instead primarily filmed in Nouvelle Tokyo.

-• Tarabaman: First Generation - Movie slated for release some time in 0099.
+• Tarabaman: First Generation - Movie slated for release some time in 0100.
 Britannian-produced in Area 11.
-Production details are spotty, but seem to be forming around a sequel to the original Tarabaman that reimagines elements of S, 60, and Taraba V. Online discourse about First Generation is getting steadily hotter.
+Production details are spotty, but seem to be forming around a sequel to the original Tarabaman that reimagines elements of S, 60, and Taraba V. Online discourse about First Generation has been quite pitched ever since the collapse of the Earth Federation, which threw production into complete chaos.

 Taraba Kaiju